Hans5958/Domino-English-Translation/README.md

 sudo apt install p7zip-full jq python3.10
 ```

-### Howto
+### Instructions

 Just run either `build-1.43.sh` or `build-1.44.sh` inside the `_script` folder.
 The binaries (the `.exe` files) will be compiled and placed inside the `_script/dist` folder.

 ## Contributing

+Contributions are welcome.
 You can contribute by translating various files.
 The `.rc` files contains the most of the program's strings.
 There is also `.html` files for the manuals, `.xml` for the modules, and some `.txt`'s.

 Read [Building](#building) to get the binary files.